 Each search result is intended to bring your attention to a systematic pattern of items (paradigms) in particular syntactic roles and to words or phrases (syntagms) in a sequential relationship to one another.
-This method for isolating syntactic functions, and thereby correcting any potential grammatical errors, will be achieved by the user’s having learned the principal tenets of the Form-Function Method for teaching grammar:
+This method for identifying syntactic functions (the grammatical relationship of one constituent to another) and thereby correcting any potential grammatical errors will be achieved by the user’s knowledge and understanding of the concepts of grammatical “form” and “function.”

 MCINTOSHFORMS™ echoes syntactic theories such as relational grammar.

 To use MCINTOSHFORMS™, the user’s knowledge and understanding of the following concepts are essential:

 - Grammatical form = parts of speech (“what a word, phrase, or clause looks like”)